 Geographically speaking, fashion designers tend to find work in major urban centers (as you might expect).
-The largest hubs for the fashion industry in the U.S. are New York and California, which explains why these states employed nearly 75 percent of all salaried designers, according to statistics from May 2010.*
+The largest hubs for the industry in the U.S. are New York and California.*

-- Travel—From trade shows to fashion weeks, working in the fashion industry can include a range of travel opportunities (depending on your specific position).
+- Travel—From trade shows to fashion weeks, working in this industry can include a range of travel opportunities.
 These could include presenting a new collection to clients in another city, sourcing materials overseas, or working on-location for a television program, film, or play.

 - Moments of glamour—While the reality of being a fashion designer isn't all runways and photo shoots, there are times when you could enjoy the glamorous side of the industry.

-- Creative expression—A career in fashion design can help your creative talent flourish.
+- Creative expression—A career in this industry can help your creative talent flourish.